-The main aim of this paper is to develop a theory in a general simplicial setting for general structures that we call \emph{path pairs}, which includes as particular cases the original GLMY-theory for path complexes (regular version) and new interesting homology theories: path homology of marked categories and marked groups, and path Hochschild homology of submodules of algebras.
-Using our general machinery, we also introduce a new homology theory for quivers that we call square-commutative homology of quivers, which is the path homology of a marked category associated with a quiver.
+The main aim of this paper is to develop a theory in a general simplicial setting for general structures that we call \emph{path pairs}, which includes as particular cases the original GLMY-theory for path complexes (regular version) and new interesting homology theories: path homology of marked categories and marked groups, and path Hochschild homology of marked algebras.
+We also introduce a new homology theory for quivers that we call square-commutative homology of quivers, which is the path homology of a marked category associated with a quiver.
 We compare it with the theory developed in \cite{grigor2018path}, which we call $k$-power homology theory.
-Roughly speaking, we apply the ideas of GLMY-theory to develop homology theories for ``impoverished substructures'' (substructures, which are not closed under some part of the structure: subsets of groups, vector subspaces of associative algebras over fields, graded submodules of chain complexes of modules, subquivers of categories etc.).
-It seems, our general approach allows to develop many other such theories, for example, for submodules of Lie algebras with a chosen vector subspace.
+It seems, our general approach allows to develop many other similar theories theories for ``marked structures'', for example, path homology of Lie algebras with a chosen vector subspace.